Gordon-Reilley/city-explorer/README.md

     - Actual time needed to complete: 1 hr

     - Brief description of changes implemented: Updated ReadMe for GitHub and Deployed live website with Netlify.
+2. Feature 2: Adding a Form and Button

+    - Estimate of time needed to complete: 3 hr

+    - Start time: 6:45 P.M.
+EST

+    - Finish time: 10:10 P.M.
+EST

+    - Actual time needed to complete: 3 hr 25 min

+    - Brief description of changes implemented: Added a Form that allows users to type in a desired city and return the city name, latitude, and longitude when the hit the Explore button.

 ## Credit and Collaborations